Inputting Mongolian Script with Mongolfont

 Mongolfont has two advantages over most (possibly all) other Mongolian font systems currently in use:

 Its disadvantage is that it is not widely used in Inner Mongolia, which mainly uses proprietary systems (with user-defined code points), none of which is compatible with Mac OS.

 Inputting Mongolian with Mongolfont can take a bit of figuring out.
 The instructions at the Mongolfont site are in several languages and the English, in particular, is incomplete.
 (For links to Mongolian-language instructions and detailed alphabetic forms, scroll to the bottom of the page.)
 Here I want to describe in simple terms how to input the Mongolfont traditional Mongolian script.
 For the keyboard layout, see this page.

 Mongolfont gives surprisingly good results in most browsers using Windows and Mac OS (I haven't got Linux).
-The performance that I've encountered so far can be summarised as follows:
+Essentially:

 Before we start, a final reminder: in order to input Mongolian traditional script, it is essential to know the spelling in the traditional script.
 Without the correct traditional spelling, nothing will be correct!

 Mongolian has seven vowels, but the traditional script makes provision for only five, along with one vowel used in foreign words.
 However, the input system provides for all seven vowels to be input differently, even though the difference does not show up on the printed page (except when the letters are shown in isolation -- and even then this is not always the case).